Milton Keynes Development Corporation

-Milton Keynes Development Corporation (MKDC) was a development corporation operating from 1967 to 1992 to oversee the planning and early development of Milton Keynes, then a planned new town midway between London and Birmingham.
+Milton Keynes Development Corporation (MKDC) was a development corporation operating from 1967 to 1992 to oversee the planning and early development of Milton Keynes, then a planned new town in Buckinghamshire, midway between London and Birmingham.
 At designation, the area within the designated area was home to some 40,000 people in the existing towns and villages.

 Establishment

 MKDC was established on 23 January 1967 to deliver a "new city" that would be the modern interpretation of the garden city movement concepts first expressed by Ebenezer Howard 60 years earlier.

 It was headquartered in Wavendon Tower, in the village of Wavendon on the eastern edge of the city.

 Situated in the north of Buckinghamshire near the borders with Northamptonshire and Bedfordshire, Milton Keynes would be a "city in the trees" – the planning guideline for residential areas outside Central Milton Keynes was "no building higher than the highest tree" – at a time when multi-storey flats and office blocks were dominating the redevelopment of most inner city areas and many large towns.
 (Note: The actual design guidance declared that commercial building heights in the centre should not exceed six stories, with a limit of three stories for houses (elsewhere).)

 The vision that the urban design consultants set out in The Plan for Milton Keynes implied that the architects and engineers should learn from the mistakes made in the earlier new towns and build a city that people would be proud to call their home.
 It was placed where it would have the advantages of a direct motorway (the M1) and rail link (the West Coast Main Line) with the capital city, London, and the second city Birmingham; both 80–100 km away.
 The task of MKDC was to give effect to the grand principles of the Plan.